Raphael-Boichot/Raphael-Boichot/README.md

 ## Disclaimer

-**These repositories contain supporting informations and raw data from some of my scientific papers, unpublished codes and databases deserving a public release, some teaching supports and a bunch of random projects around programming, reverse engineering and electronics.**
+These repositories contain supporting informations and raw data from some of my scientific papers, unpublished codes and databases deserving a public release, some teaching supports and a bunch of random projects around programming, reverse engineering and electronics.

-**These repositories are not supported by or are not involving the government agency I'm working for.
-Opinions about facts, scientific theories, organizations, projects or people expressed in these repositories are only mines.**
+## wish list

+I'm searching for a [“LaPochee” camera module](https://time-space.kddi.com/ketaizukan/1999/11.html) accompanying [the THZ43 Chiaro cell phone by Mitsubishi](https://time-space.kddi.com/ketaizukan/1999/10.html) for disassembly, if you own one, even broken, contact me.